LilithTheDeveloper/pap-discordbot/README.md

 To make the bot work, rename the config_example.json to config.json and edit the file to contain everything nessecary.
 (Meaning server id, aswell as bot token)

+This bot is currently intended to be used by people who have a basic understanding of how to setup a discord bot and handle node.js.